reinalim/Branching_FinalProject/README.md

    | :--- | :--- |
    | **Selected Topic** | IPO Analysis |
    | **Reason why this topic was selected** | 1.
 Personal interest <br/> 2.
 Availability of data source <br/> 3.
 Discover how the global pandemic affected IPO listing |
    | **Questions hoping to answer** | 1.
-How many IPOs have gone public in 2019 and 2020? <br/> 2.
-Which industries have the best and worst return during <br/> the first 3 months of the IPO date? <br/> 3.
-What is the proportion of each industry/sector?
+What is the proportion of each sector? <br/> 2.Which industries have the best and worst return in 2019 and 2020? <br/> 3.
+How has the appetite for IPOs in each sector changed?
+How did they performed over the years from 2000 to 2020? <br/> 4.
+How can you benefit from the above information?
    | **Source of Data** | Alpha Vantage: https://www.alphavantage.co/documentation/ <br/> POScoop: https://www.iposcoop.com/.